KumareshBabuNS/pcfdev-ami/README.md

 **Note**: The AMI image is private and only available for PCF Services AWS account

+**Note**: This AMI does not include apps manager and spring cloud service... since those are proprietary for pivotal

+**Note**: Check the bosh releases used by this version: [versions.json](https://github.com/datianshi/pcfdev/blob/master/versions.json)

 ## Why

 * Quickly start a single VM Cloud Foundry environment